Debkumar1234/linkedin_Scrapper_Extension/README.md

 # linkedin_Scrapper_Extension
-A extension for extracted the profile information of linkedin account
+A extension for extract the profile information of linkedin account